Autocratic Leadership style explained

-This article describes the Autocratic Leadership in a practical way.
-After reading you will understand the definition and basics of this powerful leadership tool.
+Autocratic Leadership: this article describes the Autocratic Leadership, also known as authoritarian leadership, in a practical way.
+This article contains a general definition , participation, the characteristics and benefits / disadvantages.
+After reading you will understand the definition and basics of this leadership style.
+Enjoy reading!

 What is Autocratic Leadership?

 A ship without a captain is rudderless and will always sail off course.
 In terms of organisations, a leader is also important in determining the course to be plotted.
 Autocratic leadership is a style that ensures that organisations strive for nearly flawless results.

 The word ‘autocratic’ originates from the ancient Greek word ‘auto’, which means ‘self’ and ‘cratic’, which means ‘power’.
 It’s clear that the autocratic leaders are known as self-directing.
 They like to give commands to a group of people under their management and make quick decisions.

 Autocratic leadership involves absolute, authoritarian control over a group of people.
 Autocratic leaders are typically trusted with decisions or important tasks.
 Nevertheless, autocratic leadership is one of the least popular management styles and certainly not suitable for each organisation.

 In this leadership style process, there’s one person who pulls all the strings and makes all decisions on a strategic level.
 Employees in the departments under their control, must follow.